-This green tea swiss roll cake combines the slight bitterness of matcha with sweet and light strawberry.
-It makes for a delicious springtime flavor combination!
+Green tea Swiss roll cake combines the slight bitterness of matcha with sweet and creamy strawberry mousse.

 I spent the last semester of my college undergrad studying in Tokyo.
 It was a dream come true.
 I had been interested in Japanese culture since I was a young child.